Intrepid Travel heeft een zeer gevarieerd aanbodaan inclusieve en optionele activiteiten. Net als de overnachtingsplaatsen en accommodaties,

 Benieuwd naar de activiteiten, accommodaties, soorten transport en de hoeveelheid van inclusieve maaltijden tijdens deze reis?
 Klik dan hieronder en neem een kijkje in de tripnotes, hier lees je per dag wat je kunt verwachten van deze reis!

 Hallo!
-Welcome to Iceland.
-The world’s northernmost capital of Reykjavik lies just below the Arctic Circle.
+Welcome to Reykjavik, which lies just below the Arctic Circle.
 The city sees around four hours of sunlight a day in winter and 22 hours or more in summer.
-Surrounded by volcanic peaks and crystalline ocean, and boasting a vibrant arts and nightlife scene, Reykjavik’s contrasts are utterly beguiling.
-Why not arrive early and head to the National Museum, which depicts the history of Iceland from the 9th century (when the first Vikings from mainland Scandinavia arrived and settled) to the present day, or join locals who gossip and chatter in the Laugardalslaug Geothermal Pool.
+Surrounded by volcanic peaks and crystalline ocean and boasting a vibrant arts and nightlife scene, Reykjavik’s contrasts are utterly beguiling.
+Your adventure kicks off with a welcome meeting at 6 pm at your accommodation.
+If you arrive early, why not head to the National Museum, which depicts the history of Iceland from the ninth century – when the first Vikings from mainland Scandinavia arrived and settled – to the present day.
+Or perhaps join locals who gossip and chatter in the Laugardalslaug Geothermal Pool.

 Golden Circle / Hvolsvollur Valley